Greek Orthodox Church of the Annunciation: Crusader period

-The Greek Orthodox Council stated that the church was reconstructed by Greek Orthodox community over the ruins of the first church between 1109-1113, where it remained in use until 1263, at which point it was destroyed by the army of the Mamluk sultan Baibars.
+The Greek Orthodox Council stated in a 1989 publication that the church was reconstructed by the Greek Orthodox community over the ruins of the first church between 1109 and 1113, and it remained in use until 1263, at which point it was destroyed by the army of the Mamluk sultan Baibars.

 Mamluk period

 Burchard of Mount Sion, the German Dominican who travelled extensively in the Middle East, also describes the spring inside the church during his visit to Nazareth in 1283, two decades after Nazareth's conquest by the Mamluk sultan Baybars.
 He notes that it is venerated by the local people, it is from this spring that, "it is said that the Boy Jesus ... often used to draw water."

 In the 14th century writings of the Western traveller, James of Verona, the church is mentioned as being "two bow-shots away" from the (Catholic) Church of the Annunciation.
 James writes, "This was a decorous and beautiful chapel, but now is partly destroyed," and tells of drinking from the water of "a small clear spring" lying adjacent to the structure, which is said to be the same as that from which the Virgin Mary and Boy Jesus drank.
 Another account from this century by the Franciscan friar Nicolas of Poggibonsi (c.
-1346-50) describes a fine church of St. Gabriel as being held by "Indians of Persia, who are called Alaphisi".
+1346–50) describes a fine church of St. Gabriel as being held by "Indians of Persia, who are called Alaphisi".
 Denys Pringle explains that he may have meant Nestorians or Ethiopians, since he refers to these communities in other writings as Indiani.